vmware-archive/bosh-azure-template/README.md

 - Give each parameter a suitable value;

-    - newStorageAccountName - this is a unique name for you Azure storage account.
+    - storageAccountNamePrefixString - this is a unique prefix name for you Azure storage account.
-    - vmName - a name unique to your account for the "jumpbox" vm the ARM template will create.
-    - adminUsername - a username for the account created on the "jumpbox"
     - adminSSHKey - your rsa public key that will be trusted by the "jumpbox"
     - tenantID - your tenant ID for the subscription you wish to use
     - clientID - the client ID associated to the subscription